 Lupus is an autoimmune disease that causes swelling (inflammation) and a wide variety of symptoms.
 Lupus affects everyone differently.
-Some people have only a few mild symptoms and others have many, more severe symptoms.
+Some people have a few mild symptoms, and others have more severe symptoms.

 Symptoms usually start in early adulthood, anywhere from the teen years into the 30s.
 People with lupus generally experience flare-ups of symptoms followed by periods of remission.
 That’s why early symptoms are easy to dismiss.